 The Company issued Preferred Stock to Mayne Pharma pursuant to the Series B Preferred Stock Purchase Agreement.
-Based upon its initial analysis, the Company originally classified the proceeds from the sale of the Preferred Stock as permanent stockholders' equity at March 31, 2018.
-Based on further analysis of Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 480, which requires that conditionally redeemable securities be classified outside of permanent stockholders' equity, the Company reclassified the original amount of the proceeds from the sale of these shares as mezzanine equity as reflected in the accompanying Condensed Balance Sheet at June 30, 2018 and Condensed Statement of Stockholders' (Deficit) Equity and Redeemable Preferred Stock for the six months ended June 30, 2018 which resulted in no change to total assets, total liabilities, net loss, earnings per share, or cash flow.
+Based on Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 480, which requires that conditionally redeemable securities be classified outside of permanent stockholders' equity, the Company is classifying the amount of the proceeds from the sale of these shares as mezzanine equity.